At Kinsta, it’s possible to use IP Geolocation to tailor the content shown on your website to visitors in different areas of the world.

-You can edit any rules you’ve created in the past from this Redirects page as well.
+You can edit any rules you’ve created from this Redirects page as well.

-Check out our knowledge base article on adding and managing redirects for more information about redirecting traffic by location through MyKinsta.
+Check out our article on adding and managing redirects for more information about redirecting traffic by location through MyKinsta.

 Best Practices for Implementing IP Geolocation

 Incorrect use of redirect rules can produce unexpected results, impacting your SEO and user experience.
-To avoid this, we recommend adhering to the following best practices for redirect rule instatement.
+To avoid this, we recommend adhering to the following best practices for redirect rules.

 1. Start on Staging

 Implement your redirect rules on your staging server before touching your live server settings.
-This will give you an opportunity to spot redirect issues before they become your users’ problem.
+This will give you an opportunity to spot redirect issues before they become your users’ problems.